mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

    Note that all steps up until now were performed in the time-of-flight domain.
 6. Convert the data from the time-of-flight to the wavelength domain using :ref:`SANSConvertToWavelength <algm-SANSConvertToWavelength>`.
-7. Scale the data set using :ref:`SANSScale <algm-SANSScale>`.
-This will multiply the data set with the absolute scale and divide by the sample volume.
+7. Scale the data set using :ref:`Multiply <algm-Multiply>`.
+This will multiply the data set with the absolute scale and divide :ref:`Divide <algm-Divide>` by the sample volume.
 8. This step creates the adjustment workspaces using :ref:`SANSCreateAdjustmentWorkspaces <algm-SANSCreateAdjustmentWorkspaces>`.
    This uses the input *TransmissionWorkspace* and *DirectWorkspace* workspaces.
 Note that the instruments referenced in the workspace are moved using :ref:`SANSMove <algm-SANSMove>` before they are used by the adjustment